 - Organic face wash – I should make my own like I used to, but not sure if I want to.
 I like my current face wash.

-- All natural face grains: I LOVE these facial grains, but I can make my own in a reusable container, they’re not as good IMO, but close.
+- All natural face grains: I LOVE these facial grains, but I can make my own facial grains and keep them in a reusable container, they’re not as good IMO, but close.

 - Organic shaving cream: well, I could quit shaving, or figure out how to make my own.
 This is a bath product I haven’t ever tried to make though, so I’m not sure.
 We’ll call this a maybe.

 - Razors – I use recycled razors from Preserve.
-Right now I like shaving, so I suppose I’ll keep them, but I don’t love how the Preserve razors work.
-My goal is to find an eco-razor I like better.
+Right now I like shaving, so I suppose I’ll keep them.

 - Bath scrubby – I usually have a washable bath scrubby in the tub, most of the time made of natural hemp – right now though for the last year I’ve been using one made with organic cotton fibers.
 Since I use them to death and rewash, I’m not concerned.